Student & Family Handbook

 Parent Teacher Conferences

 Parent-Teacher conferences are scheduled three times a year; fall, winter, and spring.
-These meetings will occur on inservice days and parents are asked to find alternate care for their students during the meeting time.
+These meetings will occur on in-service days and parents are asked to find alternate care for their students during the meeting time if in-person, virtual meetings are an option.
 Teachers may also call parent meetings throughout the year.

 Standard and proficiency based progress reports are provided three times a year along with parent-teacher conferences.